ckrajewski/BentoCats/README.md

 - [ ] Add TypeScript
 - [ ] Look into PostCSS.
 Has lots of packages (like adding namespacing to stylized components)
 - [ ] Seperate webpack into dev and prod configs
+- [ ] Add better styling support for smaller sized images and gifs
 - [ ] Get client feedback on UI. e.g. header colors could be less ugly :/

 # New Features